Yangxin666/CS449_Computer_Vision/README.md

 # CS449_Computer_Vision

-All homeworks and final project from CS449 Machine Vision course from the University of Rochester
+All homeworks (HW1 to HW9) and final paper ("Video Anomaly Detection for Traffic Accidents Based on Frame Prediction") from CS449 Machine Vision course at the University of Rochester